 Why Major in Electro-Mechanical Engineering Technology?

-The Electro-Mechanical Engineering Technology (EMET) program addresses a growing demand for engineers in the rapidly developing fields of industrial automation and robotics.
+The Electro-Mechanical Engineering Technology (EMET) program addresses a growing demand for engineers in the rapidly developing industrial automation and robotics fields.
 EMET graduates combine the fundamental principles of both electrical and mechanical engineering to design, develop, manufacture, and test computer-controlled mechanical systems.

 The bachelor of science degree in EMET provides graduates with the range of practical skills needed to be successful engineers in any industry where modern industrial and manufacturing control systems and robotics are heavily used.
 Students are exposed to a core of electrical and mechanical engineering topics, which are integrated with extensive studies in modern instrumentation and controls concepts.